dictation-toolbox/Caster/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-!--- Go over all the following points, and put an `x` in all the boxes that apply. -- !--- You DO NOT NEED TO FINISH all of these to submit a pull request to Caster. -- !--- You may submit a pull request at any stage of completion to get feedback. --
+!--- Go over all the following points, and put an `x` in all the boxes that apply. -- !--- You DO NOT NEED TO FINISH all of these to submit a pull request to Caster. -- !--- You may submit a pull request at any stage of completion to get feedback. -- !--- Please add further items to this checklist as appropriate and delete any items -- !--- that do not apply. --

 - [ ] I have read the CONTRIBUTING document.
 - [ ] My code follows the code style of this project.